v2sCollections/City-of-Dreams/README.md

 I'm looking for team members with the knowledge and time to help me build this collection join the discord to fill out an application.

 Special thanks to these chooms who helped make this collection preem .
 And everyone on the Nexus & The Cyberpunk modding Discords.

 - [canliberk](https://www.nexusmods.com/users/5027009)
 - [psiberx](https://www.nexusmods.com/cyberpunk2077/users/108159138)
+- gknova-2
+- Starfox
+- Jeridlee

 And all the teams and modders behind all the tools that make cyberpunk 2077 modding possible.